Derry Celtic F.C.: History

-As St Columb's Hall Celtic, the club reached the Irish Cup final in the 1897-98 season, losing 0-2 to Linfield.
-The club competed in the Irish League for the first time in 1900-01, finishing its first season without a single win.
-Things began to improve in the next few seasons for Derry Celtic: the club picked up its first win in the 1901-02 season and achieved 6th place.
-They followed this up by finishing 5th in the 1902-03 season, however, this would prove to be Celtic's most successful season, only ever climbing to 5th once again in the 1909-10 season.
-In 1913, the club resigned from the Irish League defected to the Gaelic Athletic Association and never again played senior football.
+The club reached the Irish Cup final in the 1897–98 season, losing 0–2 to Linfield.
+The club competed in the Irish League for the first time in 1900–01, finishing its first season without a single win.
+Things began to improve in the next few seasons for Derry Celtic: the club picked up its first win in the 1901–02 season and achieved 6th place.
+They followed this up by finishing 5th in the 1902–03 season; however, this would prove to be Celtic's most successful season, only ever climbing to 5th once again in the 1909–10 season.
+In 1913, the club resigned from the Irish League, defected to the Gaelic Athletic Association and never again played senior football.
 Derry City took over from the club as the city's main side after their formation in 1928 and their subsequent acceptance into the Irish League in 1929.

+Colours

+The club played in green and white striped shirts, and white knickers until 1905, and black knickers afterwards.

+Ground

 The club played at Celtic Park (now the Derry GAA stadium) from 1894 to 1900, and at the Brandywell (now Derry City's stadium) from 1900.